maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## For "inputs 2"?

 * Better CSS, including "tool tips".
 May need to refactor JavaScript.
 (See issue #380)
-* Re-sizable matrix input.
-See Aalto/NUMBAS examples here, with Javascript.
 * Add support for matrices with floating point entries, and testing numerical accuracy.
 * Expand support for input validation options to matrices (e.g. floatnum, rationalize etc.)
 * Update MCQ to accept units.